This post may contain affiliate links. Please read our disclosure policy.

 • Cover the pan with plastic wrap then with foil.

-• Bake at 350 degrees over for 25 minutes then uncover and remove the foil and the plastic wrap and bake for an additional 20 minutes.
+• Bake at 350°F for 25 minutes.
+Uncover, remove the foil and plastic wrap, and bake for an additional 20 minutes, or until the sauce is bubbling, the cheese is melted, and the center is hot.

 • Optional broiling: Turn the broiler on high and cook uncovered for 3-5 more minutes to achieve the desired doneness.